 Rio Grande do Sul Brazilians Yamandu Costa and Renato Borghetti play the seven-string guitar and diatonic button accordion on Saturday, October 20, 2018 at 8 pm.
 From $43

 Uruguayan Eduardo Fernández and David Leisner play classical guitar including Études for Guitar by Brazilian composer Heitor Villa-Lobos, Duo concertant in E Minor, Op.
 31, No. 3 by French composer Antoine de Lhoyer, and Souvenir de Russie, Op.
-63 by Catalan Spanish guitarist Fernando Sor in Kaufmann Concert Hall at 8 pm.
+63 by Catalan Spanish guitarist Fernando Sor in Kaufmann Concert Hall on Saturday, November 3, 2018 at 8 pm.
 From $53

 Monday – Thursday: 12 noon – 8:30 pm

 Monday – Thursday: 9 am – 6 pm

 1395 Lexington Ave, New York, NY 10128